 - Do all the homework and assignments on time.
 Ask for help if you need it.

-- Don’t cram stuff which needs to be understand, especially Physics concepts.
+- Don’t cram stuff which needs to be understood, especially Physics concepts.

 Be a well prepared student instead of an average or intelligent

 Being intelligent is one thing and knowing what you needs to achieve something is different.
 The difference is how you do it.
 Well prepared students know what strategy to follow in solving problems, which shortcut methods to implement, how much time they need to allocate to each section and questions.
 This comes with lots of practice.

 Ending this post with some inspiring words for NEET aspirants who consider themselves average.